BraiNEdarwin/brains-py/README.md

 - **Mohamadreza Zolfagharinejad** [@mamrez](https://github.com/mamrez) ([m.zolfagharinejad@utwente.nl](mailto:m.zolfagharinejad@utwente.nl)): Writing of some of the examples in Jupyter notebooks (IV curves and surrogate model generation).
 - **Jochem Wildeboer** [@jtwild](https://github.com/jtwild/)  Nearest neighbour loss functions.

 Other minor contributions might have been added, in form of previous scripts that have been improved and restructured from [SkyNEt](https://github.com/BraiNEdarwin/SkyNEt), and the authorship remains of those people who collaborated in it.

 This project has received financial support from:

 - **University of Twente**
 - **Dutch Research Council**
   - HTSM grant no. 16237
   - Natuurkunde Projectruimte grant no. 680-91-114
 - **Horizon Europe research and innovation programme**
   - Grant no. 101046878
 - **Toyota Motor Europe N.V.**
+- **Deutsche Forschungsgemeinschaft**
+  -  Project 433682494 – SFB 1459